Davidraza636/Davidraza636/README.md

 - 👋 Hi, I’m @Davidraza636
 - 👀 I’m interested in ...
 Ai and machine learning
 - 🌱 I’m currently learning ...
-Pythone
+Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...